 Rentable’s ultimate guide to virtual apartment tours teaches property managers and leasing agents how to effectively rent apartments in a remote manner, using virtual tour options, live streaming technology, expertly crafted video walkthroughs, apartment stories, stunning floorplan, and unit photos, along with innovative technology, such as Matterport 3D camera software and more.

-This guide will help property managers minimize vacancies, save time with virtual touring options and continue to lease valuable units during times when in-person tours are simply not an option.
+This guide will help property managers minimize vacancies, save time with virtual touring options, like Instagram for real estate, and continue to lease valuable units during times when in-person tours are simply not an option.

-Finding a way to make potential clients comfortable when viewing new apartments, signing a lease and making a move during these trying times is of utmost importance to management companies nationwide.
+Finding a way to make potential clients comfortable when viewing new apartments, signing a lease and making a move during these trying times is of utmost importance to management companies nationwide that are managing rental properties.

 In this guide, you’ll learn how to: